0xORB/orbyte/data/blog/DevLog/2023-06-28-pyenv-and-virtualenv.md

 summary: Installing and using a Python version manager coupled with a virtual environment manager.
 ---

-Python is a very popular language with multiple use cases ranging from web development with tools such as Flash and Django to heavier computational work in the area of machine learning and AI.
+Python is a very popular language with multiple use cases ranging from web development, with tools such as Flask and Django, to heavier computational work in the area of machine learning and AI.

 When using a language such as Python, you will find yourself running in to dependency issues when working on various projects.
 This could be that the current code base only works with Python2 and not Python3, or it could be a case that a package was changed or phased out such as the changes made when Python3.9 updated to Python3.10.
-These issues are annoying to fix and are very time consuming when trying to trouble shoot.
+These issues are annoying to fix and are very time consuming when trying to troubleshoot.

 The solution to this issue is the use of a Python Version Manager in pair with a Virtual Environment manager.
 Over the few years I have spent using Python, I have found that [Pyenv](https://github.com/pyenv/pyenv) is one of the best python version managers out there.
 This is due mostly to its simple commands and ease of use.
 This tool alone does not come with a virtual environment manager, but it does support plugins.
 That is where the virtual environment manager, [Pyenv-Virtualenv](https://github.com/pyenv/pyenv-virtualenv) comes into play.

 In this blog I will show you how to set up Pyenv and Pyenv-Virtualenv in a BASH shell environment as well as a ZSH shell environment.
-BASH set-up aims for development environments that are using WSL2 or a base OS/VM such as Ubuntu.
+The BASH set-up aims for development environments that are using WSL2 or a base OS/VM such as Ubuntu.
 ZSH set-up aims for development environments that are using OSX or if there was a switch to ZSH.

 Once we get this tool installed and working, I will present some of the most common commands that you will most likely use when setting up a python development environment with Pyenv.